mauke-231/maukeCodesEMS/README.md

 ### Non-Admin Users:
 - Log in to view available events.
-- View events on an interactive calendar.
+- View events on the calendar.
 - RSVP for events.

 ---